JunfengGaolab/PlantsGPT/README.md

 * [GPT4 - Research & Education](examples//metadata/research_education.md)
 * We welcome contributions to this repository to add more examples.
 Please submit a pull request with your examples.
+*
+## 💻 Fine-tunning LLMs instructions for PlantsGPT Development

+* In this section we provide an instruction for fine-tuning LLMs such as LlaMa2 for PlantsGPT.

 ## 💻 Related resources